 - Playing off owners (or managers).
 As kids, we all knew which parent to ask for certain things, and when.
 The same thing happens in the business world.
 You certainly don’t need a 10 page policy on every instance, but there certainly needs to be clearly written directions.
 If you and your partner and/or managers are getting played by your staff members, put a list together and write up the standard response.
 Maybe it will be just for the two of you, or you can add it to your food truck policy handbook.

+Does your food truck staff take you for granted?
 I hope these tips can help food truck owners prevent themselves from being taken advantage of by their employees.
-If you have any additional areas that I missed, please feel free to add them to the comment section below.
+Share any additional areas that I may have missed.
+Feel free to add them to the comment section below.

 Looking to fill a position in your food truck or restaurant?
 Place an ad with us to find experienced candidates.